DataAnalyticsinStudentHands/DataMaps/README.md

 # Fork: DataMaps

 This is a development fork of the DataMaps repository.
+It expects a certain data folder structure.

 Since we are planning to deploy on our own server, we should also run this with a local MongoDB instance for testing: